ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

   }
 }
 ```
-### Dependency injection is best
+### Explicit Dependency injection is best

-What would be better is if the reference to `logger` and `sql.DB` was injected directly into the `service` through a factory function. `sql.DB` and `logger` are service dependencies.
+What would be better is if the references (to `logger` and `sql.DB`) were injected directly into the `Service` through a factory function. `sql.DB` and `logger` are service dependencies.
 It is likely that they will be used across many or all methods of our service.

 In the example below, the `NewService` factory function signature clearly communicates the expected service dependencies.
-The factory function can validate the inputs explicitly.
+The factory function should validate the inputs explicitly on initialization as opposed to at run-time.
+This way we can rollback a deployment before serving requests, reducing impact to users.

 This also solves the issue around making our service method easier to use, since we no longer have to provide `logger` or `sql.dB` as an input to every method.
 It also better communicates temporal coupling as our factory explicitly states its inputs.

 ```go
 type Service struct {